relief-melone/limitpromises/README.md

 LimitPromises
 =========

+** With version 1.4.0 promiseFunc is no longer available.
+Instead you will find your resolved promises in result.
+New features are the handling of timeouts and rejects.
+See the topics further down **

 This little module will make it easy to fire out a large number of promises, where you make sure only a number of them are beeing processed at any given time (e.g. if you have a large amount of TCP requests, if you fire all of them at once you might run into problems as for example windows computers will only allow 5000 at once)